 It’s important to invest in a good vacuum cleaner or shop vacuum so that you do not end up with more of a mess or cause damage to the vacuum cleaner.
 Read on to learn more about the benefits of using an ash vacuum cleaner for your fireplace and the many ways those fireplace ashes can be used outside your home.

 Can You Vacuum Ashes out of the Fireplace?

-Cleaning fireplace ashes with a broom and scoop can be a messy and even hazardous task if ashes or soot are breathed in.
-Vacuum cleaners made for cleaning ashes can be used to help make the process easier, quicker, and safer.
+Cleaning fireplace ashes with a broom and scoop can be a messy task, but regular vacuums won’t work either.
+Vacuum cleaners made for cleaning ashes (such as shop vacs) help make the process easier, quicker, and safer.

 The only time a vacuum should be used to clean fireplace ashes is if it is specifically designed for that purpose.
-Ash vacuums are made differently than regular vacuums, allowing them to withstand higher temperatures and filter and contain the fine particles and dust in wood ash.
+Shop vacuums are made differently than regular vacuums, allowing them to withstand higher temperatures and filter and contain the fine particles and dust in wood ash.

 - Reduce overall performance and lifespan of the vacuum significantly

 - Increase the chance of a fire starting inside the vacuum cleaner

 - Cause ash particles to pass through the filter, accumulate on the motor, and damage vital working parts